 One of the great things about Jekyll is there’s no database.
-All content and site structure are files which a Git repository can version.
-Using a repository is completely optional but it’s a great habit to get into.
-You can learn more about using Git by reading through the Git Handbook.
+All content and site structure are files that a Git repository can version.
+Using a repository is optional but is recommended.
+You can learn more about using Git by reading the Git Handbook.

 Let’s add your first file.
 Create

-index.html in the root with the following
+index.html in root with the following

 jekyll build- Builds the site and outputs a static site to a directory called

-When you’re developing a site you’ll use
+When you’re developing a site, use

 jekyll serve and go to

 your browser.
 You should see “Hello World!”.

 At this point, you might be thinking, “So what?”.
 The only thing that happened was that Jekyll copied an HTML file from one place to another.